Title: Playtime Is Over

 Year: 2015

-Camera, Video edit, Lyrics and Music arrangement by:
+Camera, video editing, lyrics, and music arrangement by:

-Anne de Vries and Q-dance including AquaDome, LPIN-AX, Phill Niblock, Thomas Ankersmit, a.o.
+Anne de Vries and Q-dance, including AquaDome, LPIN-AX, Phill Niblock, Thomas Ankersmit, and others.

-Video stills and Documentation from the 9th Berlin Biennale at KW, Nuit Blanche Paris, Cell Projects London, Fries Museum and Foam Museum
+the 9th Berlin Biennale, KW Institute for Contemporary Art, Nuit Blanche Paris, Cell Projects London, Fries Museum, and Foam Museum.

 Flash Art Magazine: Issue 311 “Transformation Through Depoliticization” by Anne de Vries, 2016, ONLINE/PRINT/PDF